zhang-beichen/XAI_Drought_Impacts/README.md

-# XAI_Drought_Impacts
-Explainable Machine Learning Applications to Predict and Assess Complex Drought Impacts based on a Multi-sourced Dataset
+# Explainable Machine Learning Applications to Predict and Assess Complex Drought Impacts based on a Multi-sourced Dataset